Swindon’s Excellence in Signal Conditioning and Microprocessor Solutions

-At the centre of every sensor interface lies the crucial signal conditioning and digital signal processing functions that convert, manipulate and process the analogue signals to a useable level and format.
-Working closely with our customers to assess and then deliver the optimum architecture for their application, Swindon has extensive IP in everything from high resolution ADCs and DACs, all types of memory through to ARM Cortex processors.
+At the centre of every sensor interface lies the crucial signal conditioning and digital signal processing functions that convert, manipulate and process the analogue signals to a usable level and format.
+Working closely with our customers to assess and then deliver the optimum architecture for their application, Swindon has extensive IP in everything from high resolution ADCs and DACs, ARM Cortex processors through to all types of memory.

 Swindon will optimise your design for performance, size and cost providing you both a technical and commercial competitive advantage.